Yanghee Lee: Human rights works and United Nations career

+Myanmar

-Lee was appointed special rapporteur of the UN on the situation of human rights in Myanmar first established in 1992 under the Commission on Human Rights Resolution 58 and extended annually.
+In 2014, Lee was appointed special rapporteur of the UN on the situation of human rights in Myanmar first established in 1992 under the Commission on Human Rights Resolution 58 and extended annually.
 Following usual practice, her appointment as special rapporteur on the situation of human rights in Myanmar was extended for one year in March 2019.
-The Open Society Foundation funded her work through several grants to the Sungkyunkwan University destined to support her research.
-The Myanmar government has denied access to Lee.

-Lee is highly recognized nationally, regionally, and internationally for her expertise in human rights.
-She has published numerous articles and books on human rights and children’s rights.
-She was awarded the 2009 Human Rights Award of Korea, as winner.
+The Myanmar government denied access to Lee.
+She completed her term in April 2020, and was succeeded by Thomas Andrews.

+In the aftermath of the 2021 Myanmar coup d'état, she co-founded the Special Advisory Council for Myanmar (SAC-M) in March 2021 alongside two UN officials, Marzuki Darusman and Chris Sidoti.